Government of Dubai: History

-Organisation
+Organization

-The Ruler of Dubai is the absolute monarch of the Emirate of Dubai and has the sole authority to issue decrees establishing governmental departments, issuing and amending laws and is the head of government.
-The Ruler of Dubai has since 2003 designated some responsibility of overseeing the Dubai Governmental departments to the Dubai Executive Council which is tasked with supervising governmental departments, preparing the yearly budget, issuing certain Executive Decrees, and reporting to the Ruler of Dubai on a regular basis.
+The Ruler of Dubai is the absolute monarch and head of government] of the Emirate of Dubai and has the sole authority to issue decrees establishing governmental departments, issuing and amending laws.
+The ruler of Dubai has since 2003 designated some responsibility of overseeing the Dubai governmental departments to the Dubai Executive Council which is tasked with supervising governmental departments, preparing the yearly budget, issuing certain executive decrees, and reporting to the ruler of Dubai on a regular basis.

-Dubai Government departments or agencies are formed by royal decree, such as the decree to form the Dubai Police Force in 1956 and then generally added to the responsibilities of the Dubai Executive Council.
-In 2022, the Dubai Government has 58 governmental departments under the supervision of the Dubai Executive Council.
+Dubai government departments or agencies are formed by royal decree, such as the decree to form the Dubai Police Force in 1956, and then generally added to the responsibilities of the Dubai Executive Council.
+In 2022 the Dubai government has 58 governmental departments under the supervision of the Dubai Executive Council.